semver/semver/semver.md

 strictly be considered a patch release.
 Remember, Semantic Versioning is all about conveying meaning by how the version number changes.
 If these changes are important to your users, use the version number to inform them.

+### How should I handle deprecating functionality?

+Deprecating existing functionality is a normal part of software development and is often required to make forward progress.
+When you deprecate part of your public API, you should do two things: (1) update your documentation to let users know about the change, (2) issue a new minor release with the deprecation in place.
+Before you completely remove the functionality in a new major release there should be at least one minor release that contains the deprecation so that users can smoothly transition to the new API.

 About